Port of Bequia

 Where is this idyllic hideaway?
 It's not some Caribbean island of decades ago, before the onslaught of mass tourism and mega-ships; this is modern-day Bequia (pronounced BECK-way), the second-largest island in the nation known as St. Vincent and the Grenadines.
-Bequia does welcome some cruise visitors, but only from the likes of Windjammer, Silversea, Windstar and Star Clippers, all lines with ships small enough to anchor alongside the yachts in Admiralty Bay and tender passengers to shore.
+Bequia does welcome some cruise visitors, but only from the likes of SeaDream Yacht Club, Island Windjammers, Silversea, Windstar and Star Clippers -- all lines with ships small enough to anchor alongside the yachts in Admiralty Bay and tender passengers to shore.
 With the construction of a small airport in 1992, the island is now more accessible to visitors than it was in the past, but it remains refreshingly unspoiled, just the way locals -- and visitors -- like it.

-Bequia's "Island of the Cloud" moniker comes from its original Carib name, Becouya.
+Bequia's "Island in the Clouds" moniker comes from its original Carib name, Becouya.
 The Caribs were the native tribe in control of the island when the French arrived in 1664, and they put up a fierce resistance to European colonization.
-But by the 1700's the French (and later the English) had gained control and set up a number of thriving sugar plantations.
-Today there are few remaining signs of Bequia's sugar-growing past; the trade largely died out in the mid-19th century and gave way to the marine industries that remain Bequia's main livelihood today.
-The island was particularly prominent in the whaling industry for a time, though today environmental regulations mean that Bequians are only allowed to harpoon two whales a year (an affair accompanied by great festivities throughout the island).
+But by the 1700s the French (and later the English) had gained control and set up a number of thriving sugar plantations.
+Today there are few remaining signs of Bequia's sugar-growing past; the trade largely died out in the mid-19th century and gave way to the marine industries that remain Bequia's main livelihood.
+The island was particularly prominent in the whaling industry for a time, though today's environmental regulations mean that Bequians are only allowed to harpoon two whales a year (an affair accompanied by great festivities throughout the island).

-Bequian life remains inextricably tied to the sea -- from the fresh-caught fish and lobster of its restaurants to the revolving mix of sailors and cruise visitors who, while they're here, become welcome friends.
+Bequian life remains inextricably tied to the sea -- from the fresh-caught fish and lobster of its restaurants to the revolving mix of sailors and cruise visitors who become welcome friends while they're here.

 Where You're Docked